Theodore Conover

-Theodore Conover (March 10, 1868 – July 27, 1910), nicknamed "Huck" was a Major League Baseball player who pitched in one game for the Cincinnati Red Stockings of the American Association on May 26, 1889.
+Theodore Conover (March 10, 1868 – July 27, 1910), nicknamed "Huck", was an American Major League Baseball player who pitched in one game for the Cincinnati Red Stockings of the American Association on May 26, 1889.
 He pitched two innings in the game, allowing four runs, three of which were earned.
 He continued to play in the minor leagues through 1897.